samverms/Kadouri/docs/docs/features/quickbooks-sync.md

 The QuickBooks integration provides:

 - **OAuth 2.0 Authentication** - Secure connection to QuickBooks Online
-- **Bidirectional Sync** - Changes in QB automatically sync to PACE and vice versa
+- **Bidirectional Sync** - Changes in QB automatically sync to Kadouri and vice versa
 - **Invoice Management** - Create, update, and void invoices directly from orders
 - **Activity Tracking** - Complete audit trail of all QB-related actions
 - **Webhook Support** - Real-time updates when invoices are paid or modified in QB